14 Best National Parks in California

-Plan your outdoor adventures with our list of the best national parks in California.
+Check off some bucket-list adventures with our list of the top national parks in California.

 1. Yosemite National Park

 Monolithic granite peaks like El Capitan and Half Dome tower over the valley as some of the most iconic features of the park.
-Whether appreciating their vistas from places like Tunnel View or scoring a sought-after permit to hike to the top of Half Dome, these impressive rock features are often a cornerstone experience of visiting the park.
-Setting the stage for impressive acts of gravity, Yosemite is also home to moving features like the 2,425-foot Yosemite Falls.
+Whether appreciating their vistas from places like Tunnel View or scoring a sought-after permit to hike to the top of Half Dome, these impressive rock features are a cornerstone experience of visiting the park.

 2. Joshua Tree National Park